Inca Jungle Trek to Machu Picchu - Private Tour

 • 1

 The day before departure, you'll meet your guide and fellow adventurers for a pre-tour briefing.
 Here, you'll receive all the important information, gear instructions, and have the chance to ask any questions to ensure you're fully prepared for the journey ahead.
 START - 07:00 AM.
-Your guide will pick you up from your accommodation in Cusco.
-You will travel by minibus through the Sacred Valley, passing through the towns of Chinchero, Urubamba, and Ollantaytambo.
-Upon reaching the Abra Málaga pass, you'll gear up and get ready for the mountain biking portion of the tour.
-You'll enjoy panoramic views of the snow-capped Huacay Willca (also known as Veronica) before beginning your thrilling descent.
-The 55 km (34.18 miles) route takes you from the high Andean pass at 14,272 ft (4,350 m) down to the lush, lower jungle at 3,937 ft (1,200 m).
-During the 3-hour ride, you'll feel the rush of adrenaline, eventually stopping at the Huamanmarca archaeological site for lunch.
+At 7:00 AM, we will pick you up from your hotel in Cusco to begin the adventure by minibus, heading as a group toward the Sacred Valley, passing through the villages of Chinchero, Urubamba, and Ollantaytambo.
+We will arrive at Abra Málaga, the starting point where you can admire the snowy peak of Huacay Willca (Verónica).
+Then, it’s time to gear up and begin the mountain बाइक route toward the archaeological site of Huaman Marca, where we’ll stop for lunch.
+This 34.18-mile (55 km) route takes about 3 hours, offering an adrenaline-filled descent from 14,272 ft (4,350 m) to 3,937 ft (1,200 m), delivering an unforgettable downhill experience.

 4 hours Admission ticket included